 Teachers and Parents

-The books are designed to help children in KS1 to explore and understand their emotional wellbeing in a fun and engaging way, also supporting the PHSE Curriculum.
+All of the books are designed to help children in KS1 explore and understand their emotional wellbeing in a fun and engaging way, supporting the PSHE curriculum.

 With the increasing emphasis on mental health and emotional wellbeing in schools, these books, games and activity sheets offer valuable resources to support children's emotional development within the PHSE Curriculum.